 Structures at the Pond Parcel are primarily located near the Pond at a low elevation.
 Structures are primarily small structures with some storage and amenity buildings.
 One building is an open air structure.
-There is an existing dock system that can be re-used if permitted through the Conservation Committee and a new Chapter 91 license is attained.

 POND PARCEL - BUILDING TYPE

 Most of the buildings on the pond parcel are for storage with one building used as an office.